ARMmbed/icetea/doc/Events.md

 If set to None (default) all Events will be matched.

 ### cli_ready_trigger mechanism
-IcedTea has one integrated functionality for EventMatcher, which stops the cli initialization process and waits until the cli in the application is ready.
+Icetea has one integrated functionality for EventMatcher, which stops the cli initialization process and waits until the cli in the application is ready.
 This can be enabled for each dut by adding